Note: This post was originally published in November 2016

 5% Discount off your own rickshaw race adventure

-We were kindly sponsored in India by The Rickshaw Challenge – these guys organise crazy rickshaw racing events all across India and can also simply rent you a rickshaw if you want to go on your own adventure.
+We were kindly sponsored in India by The Rickshaw Challenge – these guys organise crazy rickshaw racing events and can also simply rent you a rickshaw if you want to go on your own adventure.

 Broke Backpacker readers get a 5% discount on The Rickshaw Challenge and all Travel Scientist Adventures – simply visit the Travel Scientist page, choose your adventure and request info; once you get the email from Travel Scientists, reply with the discount code: Broke Backpacker.

 6 Things Nobody Told Me About Driving a Rickshaw…

 Driving a rickshaw across India turned out to be a truly amazing experience.
 There were however quite a few things that nobody told me about driving a rickshaw or driving in India in general.
 Keen to go on your own Rickshaw Challenge?
 Here’s everything you need to know about racing a rickshaw across India…

 Selfie-taking Indians are suicidal

 One of the single biggest dangers we encountered on the road was Indians spotting us and driving to within inches of our vehicle at insane speeds whilst attempting to lean out the window and shake hands or take photos.
 This would be hard to deal with on normal roads but in India, when your navigating past cows and elephants, potholes and children, it becomes even tougher when you are chased by multiple motorbikes and cars wanting to take your photo.
 On the other hand; there is a chance a blurry photo of you will make it into a national paper, we did!
 Often, your sole objective will be to NOT stop your rickshaw, so you end up dodging and diving around these insane photo seekers in the hopes that you won’t have to push your rickshaw.

 You WILL have to push your rickshaw